CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

-Each of the CivicActions teams described in SA-3(b) has a team leader who is responsible for defining roles and responsibilities of individual personnel members within that team.
-CivicActions uses role base management for access and authentication implementation and enforcement.
+Each of the CivicActions teams described in SA-3(b) has a team leader who is responsible for defining the roles and responsibilities of individual personnel members within that team.
+CivicActions uses role-based management for access and authentication implementation and enforcement.

 #### d

 ##### CivicActions

 The CivicActions organization integrates the organizational information security risk management process into system development life cycle activities by requiring that the processes defined in SA-3(a) and (b) above are adhered to by all information system developers and associated security personnel.

 ### SA-4: Acquisition Process